jserv/jamvm/README.md

 ## Class Libraries

-JamVM must be used in conjunction with a Java class-library to make a full Java Runtime Environment along with the class-library from OpenJDK.
+JamVM must be used in conjunction with the Java class-library from OpenJDK to make a full Java Runtime Environment.

 ### OpenJDK